RafaRed/alexa-bing-gpt/README.md

 13. Create your intent to input the password
 14.`+ Add Intent` write `CodeIntent` and `Create custom intent`
 15. in `Sample Utterances` add `password {code}` accept the dialog box `Add`, and click in the `+` to add.
-11. on the bottom you will see a field `code` in the slot type choose `AMAZON.SearchQuery`
+16. on the bottom you will see a field `code` in the slot type choose `AMAZON.SearchQuery`

 #### Save
-16. On the top click in `Save Model` and `Build Model`
+17. On the top click in `Save Model` and `Build Model`

+### Change the Code
+18. on the tab `code` replace the code on `lambda_function.py` for the code on the github with the same name
+19. on the code, search for the two fields `SERVER_ADDRESS` and replace by your IP + port if needed. if you have trouble with port fowarding, see the next topic bellow.
+20. click on `SAVE` and `DEPLOY`

+### Testing
+21. On the `Test` tab select `Development` on top
+22. on the text box write Open and your choosen Skill Invocation Name
+23. you should recieve the message `Hello, say ask and your question!`
+24. you can ask anything using ask before the question `ask what is your name?`
+25. you should recieve `say, password: ##`
+26. wait 1 or 2 minutes, so bing can answer your question, then ask for it, with `password ##`
+27. that's it. it should be enabled by default on your devices of the same amazon account